 Work with Our Massachusetts Divorce Attorneys

-Every time you appear in court, all eyes are on you: the judge is assessing your credibility; opposing counsel is watching to see if you will act logically or emotionally; and court personnel are wondering if you will be likeable or a pain in their behind.
+Every time you appear in court, all eyes are on you: the judge is assessing your credibility, opposing counsel is watching to see if you will act logically or emotionally, and court personnel is wondering if you will be likable or a pain in their behind.

 Going to court for the first time?
 Here’s what you need to know:

 - Don’t let your appearance for your case be the first time you walk into the courtroom.
 Visit the court before your court date.
 Learn the ropes as to how your judge runs the courtroom.
 Is he or she on time or more relaxed about time?
 Is the courtroom crowded?
 Where does everybody sit?

 - Bring a notebook with you to court.
 You will want to take notes.

 - When you are on the witness stand, listen and make sure you understand each question you are asked.
 If you are unsure, ask to have the question repeated.

 - When answering questions, give the shortest answer possible.
 Do not provide more information than is needed.

 - Avoid using absolute words such as no, never and always.

 - Beware of an attorney trying to box you in with questions that include “everything you remember” or "everything that you know.”
 Answer the question, but cover yourself by also saying, “That is what I can remember right now.”